 We recently highlighted Baphi's story on an Instagram post.
 We wanted to tell her story because at Muezart we believe in the transformational power of meaningful work.
 We’re thrilled to tell you that Muezart impacts young women who are a part of our in-house studio.
-To name a few of them: Baphi, Rida, Iba and Hep).
+To name a few of them: Baphi, Rida and Hep.
 If you sat down and had a cup of tea with them they would tell you about experiencing transformation through work.
-They would tell you how working with a purpose-driven company is different from any work they have done before.
-Here's a glimpse of Baphi's life with Muezart.
+They would tell you how working in a purpose-driven company is different from any work they have done before.
+Here's a glimpse of Baphi's life in Muezart.

 I hope you got to read Rida’s story.
 We now bring you Baphi’s story.
 Come with us to our Muezart studio – in the beautiful city of Shillong, in the state of Meghalaya, in the Northeast part of India.

 Here is Baphi - Collecting Ingredients for Natural Dyeing

 The journey from the time she was searching for a job to help support her family, to now, when she speaks with confidence of how she is contributing to Muezart, has not been that long, but has been transformational.

 The Impossible Suddenly Became a Reality

 Baphi kharkongor grew up in Mawpat, a village in East Khasi Hills District of the state of Meghalaya.
 Not far from Shillong, the capital city.
 Mawpat nestles on a mountain and from here we can see almost all the city of Shillong.

 Baphi never imagined that she would, one day, find a regular job, that too in a private company.
 Why?
 Because such opportunities are very few in this region.

 Guess what?
 Baphi found a job with a private company, a job she loves - where work does not seem like a chore.
 Baphi joined Muezart in March 2019.
 Let us find out how she came to Muezart and what it means for her.
 Baphi was generous in sharing her life with us.